hablapps/shapeaware/README.md

 case class Node[A](left: Tree[A], root: A, right: Tree[A]) extends Tree[A]
 ```

-We want to implement two functions that allow us to get and update the leafs of a given tree.
+We want to implement two functions that allow us to get and update the leaves of a given tree.
 As a first attempt (there will be several attempts more before we reach the solution, be patient!), we may come about with the following signatures:

 ```scala
 class Leafs[A]{